About Me

 Figure: Autonomous System Diagram

-Resources to Learn State Estimation
+Resources to Learn Estimation and Control

 Learning the basics of state estimation required going above and beyond my university education.
 Here are some resources that were very helpful in my journey.